-Covid 19 coronavirus: Ashley Bloomfield to reveal latest number of cases
+Covid 19 coronavirus: 5 new virus cases and new 'mini-cluster' - wedding guests on alert

 Testing ramped up

-Pop up testing stations have been set up in South and West Auckland to test people, even those without symptoms.

-This week the Health Ministry wants to conduct 70,000 tests, 70 per cent of them in South and West Auckland to reveal more about the prevalence of Covid-19 in those areas.
+This week the Health Ministry wants to conduct 10,000 tests a day, 70 per cent of them in South and West Auckland to reveal more about the prevalence of Covid-19 in those areas.

-Bloomfield said this will help identify the full extent of the outbreak.

-There would be regular testing of asymptomatic border-facing staff, including workers at managed isolation and quarantine facilities, as well as testing of anyone who has symptoms.
+There were 8559 tests conducted yesterday, short of the 10,000 a day that the government is aiming for this week.

+Mobile and pop-up testing sites are set up today and tomorrow at Ranui library carpark, Randwick Park School, Mt Smart Stadium and Takahemonu Methodist Church.

 Bloomfield said the pop-up testing stations were in places to ensure those populations in South and West Auckland had access to testing.